Nathan-LS/PurpleRelay/README.md

 PurpleRelay relays and routes messages from [Pidgin/Finch](https://www.pidgin.im/) to [Discord](https://discord.com/) utilizing [D-BUS](https://www.freedesktop.org/wiki/Software/dbus/) for IPC(inter-process communication).

 PurpleRelay is configured through a ```routes.json``` file to filter incoming messages received through Pidgin using regular expressions that are then relayed to specified Discord channels.
-Any instant messaging / chat account that Pidgin supports or through [plugins](https://www.pidgin.im/plugins/) should theoretically be capable of being relayed to Discord.
+Theoretically, any instant messaging / chat protocol supported [officially](https://www.pidgin.im/) or through [plugins](https://www.pidgin.im/plugins/) can be relayed to Discord using PurpleRelay.

 Relaying is simple to set up and there is even a [Docker image](https://hub.docker.com/r/nathanls/purplerelay) available utilizing Finch for a headless GUI-less setup.